SchiieBen/neurosdktest/README.md

 # neurosdktest
-The plan is to use the neuro API into any game
+The plan is to integrate the neuro API into my game
-Not doing it for a while since i need to learn some important stuff Some work to do so I don't have much time
+I have some stuff to do so I can`t do that now (19/09/25) Be patient